Best Practices for Test Automation | David Tzemach

-When a test fails, we want to find the root cause of the problem as fast as we can.
+When a test fails, we want to find the root cause of the problem as fast as possible.
 The last thing we want is to spend time investigating numerous automation steps that affect the failed test.
 Independent tests allow you to understand the cause of the failure faster and remove the dependency on other automation steps.
 Another advantage of independent tests is the ability to run each test separately as a single unit without any relation to the other tests.

 You Must Be Familiar with the Application Under Test

-Automated testing should be treated in the same way as manual testing, the people responsible for building and designing the test scenarios must be familiar with the application being tested:
+Automated testing should be treated in the same way as manual testing; the people responsible for building and designing the test scenarios must be familiar with the application being tested:

 Know the technologies used to develop the software.

 Know the main flows of the end-to-end scenarios.

 Know the architecture of the application.

 Just like any other project, we cannot write any code before we know the basic parameters: